biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 * Template support

 As such, a new template is provided with [examples](https://github.com/biohackrxiv/publication-template) of figures, tables and bibliography.
+This template only contains guidance and a markdown template but excludes any code to compile a PDF; the user is expected to use the Preview Service.
+The repository is marked on GitHub as a "template repository" which adds a "Use this template" button, which is similar to forking a git repository.

 # Discussion